TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/Includes/Index.rst

 depends on the context, but it works with TypoScript templates, Page TSconfig and User TSconfig.

-Since TYPO3 version 9 a new syntax for importing external TypoScript files has been introduced, which acts as a preprocessor before the actual parsing (Condition evaluation) is made.
+Since TYPO3 version 9 a new syntax for importing external TypoScript files has been introduced, which acts as a preprocessor before the actual parsing (condition evaluation) takes place.

-It's main purpose is ease the use of TypoScript includes and make it easier for integrators and frontend developers to work with distributed TypoScript files.
+Its main purpose is ease the use of TypoScript includes and making it easier for integrators and frontend developers to work with distributed TypoScript files.
 The syntax is inspired by SASS imports and works as follows:

 .. code-block:: typoscript

    # Import a single file
    @import 'EXT:myproject/TypoScript/Configuration/randomfile.typoscript'

-	# Import multiple files in a single directory, sorted by file name
+   # Import multiple files of a single directory in file name order
    @import 'EXT:myproject/TypoScript/Configuration/*.typoscript'

-	# Import all files in a directory
+   # Import all files of a directory
    @import 'EXT:myproject/TypoScript/Configuration/'

-	# It's possible to omit the file ending, then "typoscript" is automatically added
+   # The filename extension can be omitted and defaults to .typoscript
    @import 'EXT:myproject/TypoScript/Configuration/'

-The main benefits of `@import` over using `<INCLUDE_TYPOSCRIPT>` (see below) are:
+The main benefits of :ts:`@import` compared to :ts:`<INCLUDE_TYPOSCRIPT>`are:

-- Less error-prone when adding statements to TypoScript
+- is less error-prone

+- @import is expressive and self-explanatory

-- Easier to read what should be included (files, folders - instead of `FILE:` and `DIR:` syntax)
+- better clarifies wether files or folders are imported (in comparison to the old `FILE:` and `DIR:` syntax)
-- @import is more speaking than a pseudo-XML syntax

 The following rules apply:

-- If multiple files are found, the file name is important in which order the files (sorted alphabetically by filename)
+- Multiple files are imported in alphabetical order.

-- Recursive inclusion of files (@import within @import is possible)
+- Recursive is allowed.
+Imported files can have :ts:`@import` statements.

-- It is not possible to use a condition as possible with <INCLUDE_TYPOSCRIPT condition=""> as its sole purpose is to include files, which happens before the actual real condition matching happens, and the INCLUDE_TYPOSCRIPT condition syntax is a conceptual mistake, and should be avoided.
+- The :ts:`@import` statement does not take a condition clause as the old :ts:`<INCLUDE_TYPOSCRIPT condition="">` statement did.
+That kind of condition should be considered a conceptual mistake.
+It should not be used.

-- Both `<INCLUDE_TYPOSCRIPT>` and `@import` can work side-by-side in the same project
+- Both the old syntax :ts:`<INCLUDE_TYPOSCRIPT>` and the new one :ts:`@import` can be used at the same time.

-- If a directory is included, it will not include files recursively
+- Directory imports are not recursive, meaning that a directory import does not automatically travel down its subdirectories.

-- Quoting of the filename is necessary, both double quotes (") and single tickst (') can be used
+- Quoting the filename is necessary with the new syntax.
+Either double quotes (") or single quotes (') can be used.

+*Internals:*
+Under the hood, Symfony Finder is use to find the file and provides the "globbing" feature (\* syntax).

+*Outlook:*
-The syntax is designed to stay, and @import is not intended to be extended with more logic in the future.
-However, it may be possible that TypoScript will get more preparsing logic via the @ annotation.
+The syntax is designed to stay and there are absolutely not plans to extend the :ts:`@import` statement in the future.
+However, the :ts:`@...` syntax for annotations may be used to add more preparsing logic to TypoScript in future.

-Under the hood, Symfony Finder is used to detect files.
-This makes globbing (* syntax) possible.

-Alternative Syntax
+Alternative, traditional Syntax
-""""""""""""""""""

-You can also add include-instructions in another way in TypoScript code.

-An include-instruction can e.g. look like this:
+"""""""""""""""""""""""""""""""

+A tradional include-instruction will work as well and for example looks like
+this:

 .. code-block:: typoscript